35percent/11tystarter/src/posts/decision-on-canada-water-affordable-housing-looms.md

 ^x Planning Statement Addendum Sept 2025, 1.6, 1.7.

-^x  Calculated from GLA Stage 1 report , 24/AP/0242, 15 Sept 2025, para 8.
+^x  Calculated from GLA Stage 1 report , 24/AP/0242, 15 Sept 2025, paras 8, 11.
 Total development floorspace cap increased from 656,200sq.m. to 766,148sq.m.
 Residential floorspace cap increased from 331,500sq.m. to 472,600sq.m.
 Introduction of Co-Living (Sui Generis) accommodation.
 Increase in the hotel land use cap from 7,500sq.m. to 16,500sq.m.
 Increase in the extent of basement footprint for Zone D and Zone H.

+^x Planning Statement Addendum, Jan 2025, 2.1.8

 ^x IRR is the 'Internal Rate of Return', an alternative to using a percentage of the Gross Development Value (GDV) to measure profit, which takes account of cash flow.
 REF - 4.1 ETC